 If you or someone you care about has been injured in an accident, including a mental anguish injury accident, our Dallas personal injury attorney can help you recover quickly and rebuild your life.
-Since 1997, the Law Office of Doug Goyen has successfully represented thousands of injured clients in Dallas and throughout Texas in serious accident and personal injury cases.
+Since 1997, the Law Office of Doug Goyen has successfully represented thousands of injured clients in Dallas and throughout Texas in a serious accident and personal injury cases.

 If you were injured in an accident, you are probably concerned about unpaid medical bills, getting treatment for your injury and how you will pay for it, lost time from work and lost income as a result of the injury, receiving the full settlement value for your personal injury claim from the insurance adjuster, and hiring a personal injury lawyer who will get you the compensation you deserve for your injuries.

 If you have questions about these issues in your personal injury case, contact the Law Office of Doug Goyen.
 We produce results for our customers.
 We will present your medical bills and records so that they can be paid, we will find a place where you can be treated for your injury, we will get the proof needed to pay for your lost income, and we will get you compensated for the full value of your personal injury claims, including pain and suffering, mental anguish, and any other elements of damage that apply to your personal injury case.
 Call us at (972) 599 4100.

 Personal injury attorneys handle injury claims that are frequently related to physical injuries.
 This page discusses recovering mental anguish damages in personal injury cases such as car accidents, truck accidents, premises liability where a dangerous condition causes an injury or any other type of personal injury case involving a physical injury that causes mental anguish.
 In many cases of physical injury, the injured person suffers physical pain and suffering as a form of damage, as well as mental anguish damages as a result of the changes in their life caused by the physical injury and pain.